A Media Relations guide for strategy, objectives, tips, and more.

 Media Relations v.
 Public Relations

 Media relations has commonly been mistaken for public relations, but these are two distinctly different areas of this industry.
 Although aspects are similar, public relations focuses on interacting through various forms with the public.
-Whereas, media relations focus on the relationships formed with journalists, editors, and publications.
+Whereas, media relations focuses on the relationships formed with journalists, editors, and publications.
+It’s important to understand the differences between the two and how they work in tandem within your current PR strategy.

 Check out the differences in definitions between these two from Everything-PR: